EU presidency proposes new weakening of EU car rules

 EU diplomats and campaign groups said the latest proposal would be negative for the environment and for consumers who want to burn less fuel.

-Researchers at British-based consultancy Cambridge Econometrics found that the European Union would save 70 billion euros ($94.9 billion) per year on oil imports if the 95 g/km target were implemented across its fleet.
+Researchers at British-based consultancy Cambridge Econometrics found that the European Union would save 70 billion euros (59 billion pounds) per year on oil imports if the 95 g/km target were implemented across its fleet.

 Campaign group Transport & Environment said the new proposal, including all the supercredits, could effectively result in a four-year delay of the 2020 target.
 It called on EU member states and the European Parliament to reject it.